HorusGoul/HorusGoul/README.md

 ## Tech stack

-I'm sure I forgot to add something 😆 but here's a big snapshot of what I'm using both at work and in my personal projects to build amazing stuff 👇
+I'm sure I forgot to add something 😆 , but here's a significant snapshot of what I'm using both at work and in my side projects to build amazing stuff 👇

 ### Editor